KTC96/8-Bit-Bazaar/README.md

 # 8Bit Bazaar

-8Bit Bazaar is an online platform to byt retro and old school games.
+8Bit Bazaar is an online platform to buy retro and old school games.
 Users can buy and download games.

 <br>